 Employee attendance issues and how to address them

-Excessive employee absences or tardiness can lead to negative customer experiences, hurt employee productivity, and put undue work and pressure on the team members that do show up every day.
-As such, you’ll want to do your best to ensure that employees abide by their work schedules and show up on time.
+Excessive employee absences or tardiness can lead to negative customer experiences, hurt employee productivity, and put undue work and pressure on the team members who show up daily.
+As such, you’ll want to do your best to ensure employees abide by their work schedules and show up on time.

 Common employee attendance issues